bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Yeah, well that's interesting you bring that up.
 I think that's right.
-So these are sort of two ways of looking at signaling, whether it's informing Miners or whether it really means readiness signaling, which is definitely a term that has been used, but recently during the Taproot debates, there was also sort of this idea that signaling is really for users.
+So these are sort of two ways of looking at signaling, whether it's informing miners or whether it really means readiness signaling, which is definitely a term that has been used, but recently during the Taproot debates, there was also sort of this idea that signaling is really for users.

 ## Weeds

-Speaker 0: 00:29:57

 So users know that a certain change will activate, which also allows them to fork off if they disagree with the change, for example.
 And that's really the reason for signaling.